Getting a driver license: Medical and vision screening

 When you apply for a driver license, or if we become aware of a vision or medical issue that may impact your driving, you must have a vision or medical screening at a driver licensing office.

-During the screening, a staff member will check your eyesight to ensure you see well enough to safely operate a motor vehicle.
-If the test shows your eyesight doesn’t meet the licensing standard without glasses, your license may have a restriction for corrective lenses.
-We may require you to get an examination by an eye care specialist and submit a Visual Examination Report.
+During the screening, we'll check your eyesight to ensure you see well enough to safely operate a vehicle.
+If the test shows your eyesight doesn't meet the licensing standard without glasses, your license may have a restriction for corrective lenses.
+We may require you to get an examination by an eye care specialist and submit a Visual Examination Report .

 You'll be asked if you have a physical or mental condition, or if are you taking any medication which could impair your ability to operate a motor vehicle.
 We may require you to get an examination by a medical specialist and submit a Physical Examination Report .